-Assassin’s Creed Mirage release date speculation
+Assassin’s Creed Mirage release date

 Assassin’s Creed Mirage setting and size

-Assassin’s Creed Mirage story and gameplay
+Assassin’s Creed Mirage story

-Mirage’s storyline follows a young man by the name of Basim Ibn Ishaq, who first appeared as an important character in Assassin’s Creed: Valhalla.
-Taking place about twenty years prior to Valhalla, Mirage tells Basim’s coming of age story, as he evolves from street thief into a master assassin.
+Mirage is going to be a narrative-driven experience, according to Ubisoft.
+Its storyline follows a young man named Basim Ibn Ishaq, who first appeared as an important character in Assassin’s Creed: Valhalla.
+Set about twenty years before Valhalla, specifically in the 9th century, Mirage tells Basim’s coming-of-age story as he evolves from a street thief into a master assassin.

-There will be a strong focus on assassination in its purest form in Mirage: arrive unseen, take out the target, and disappear without a trace.
-To aide him in his work, Basim relies on his parkour skills (expect to be up on the rooftops quite a bit) and a variety of tools, such as smoke bombs.
-In an interview with Arab Hardware, the developers disclosed that their goal is to match AC Unity-level parkour skills.
+There is a strong focus on assassinating targets in its purest form in Mirage: arrive unseen, take out the target, and disappear without a trace.
+To aid him in his work, Basim relies on his parkour skills and swordsmanship, of which animation director Benjamin Fox has said in an interview with GLHF that the team “looked at samurai, we looked at Jedi for the way that swords and lightsabers are handled”.

-Assassin’s Creed Mirage trailer
+Assassin’s Creed Mirage trailers

 In the first scene, we hear Basim’s mentor, Roshan, asking the young thief if he’s ready to “give up who he once thought he was”.
 He’s among the brotherhood of The Hidden Ones, completing a finger-cutting ritual to join their ranks.
-Later on, we see him sparring with Roshan in the citadel of Alamut, both dressed in assassin’s garments.
+Later, we see him sparring with Roshan in the citadel of Alamut, both dressed in assassin’s garments.